asheeshcric/blog/_posts/2019-04-16-neural-network-basics.md

 ---
 title: Neural Network Basics with Logistic Regression
 description: This post explains about the fundamentals of neural networks by explaining how a logistic regression model works for each neuron.
 categories: [Tutorial]
 tags: [machine_learning]
+seo:
+  date_modified: 2020-04-13 14:47:03 -0500
 ---

 These are some of my notes taken from the first course of Deep Learning Specialization